-Gas relative permeabilities were measured by the depletion method at pressures from 437 bar to 190 bar, followed by a small number of steady-state measurements at about 190 bar.
-The results are shown in Figure 3.
+Gas relative permeabilities were measured by the depletion method at pressures from 437 to 190 bar, followed by a small number of steady-state measurements at about 190 bar.
+The results are shown in Fig. 3.
 The water saturation during these experiments was about 18%.

-The unusual 'S' shape of the gas relative permeability curve suggests that gas relative permeability is affected by low values of IFT.
-At the highest pressures and lowest liquid saturations, the IFT is less than 0.02 mN/m, and the relative permeabilities lie on a straight line with an end point saturation of zero.
+The unusual "S" shape of the gas relative permeability curve suggests that gas relative permeability is affected by low values of IFT.
+At the highest pressures and lowest liquid saturations, the IFT is less than 0.02 mN/m, and the relative permeabilities lie on a straight line with an endpoint saturation of zero.
 For higher values of liquid saturation, the reduced pressure leads to an increase in IFT.
 The three measured points at high IFT lie on a Corey curve with an exponent of about 4 and a residual gas saturation of 49%.
-These two extremes are shown by the dotted lines on Figure 3.
+These two extremes are shown by the dotted lines on Fig. 3.
+Chen et al.12 present gas-condensate relative permeabilities using the depletion method.